hubmapconsortium/ccf-validation-tools/docs/Pancreas/change_suggestions.md

 **1 - stroma of pancreas --> pancreas mesenchyme**

+Given the definition of 'pancreas mesenchyme', it might not be suitable to be included on the table, as it refers to an embryonic tissue:
+> The embryonic connective tissue made up of loosely aggregated mesenchymal cells, supported by interlaminar jelly, that gives rise to the developing pancreas.

 **2 - extrapancreatic duct --> common bile duct**

+A `connected to` relationship can be added, especially with the `hepatopancreatic ampulla`.

 **3 - uncinate process of pancreas --> pancreatic lobule**

+I can add an axiom to 'uncinate process of pancreas' `has part some pancreatic lobule`

 **4 - ventral pancreas --> head of pancreas**

+I can add an `overlaps` relationship.

 **5 - dorsal pancreas --> head of pancreas**

+I can add an `overlaps` relationship.

 **6 - pancreatic lobule --> parenchyma of pancreas**